Dynamic-Capital/Dynamic-Capital/docs/tonkeeper-open-source-overview.md

 ## Automation script quick start

+> ℹ️ Each helper script supports `--help` to print its available options and defaults without making network calls.

 #### Release watcher

 The release watcher script can be executed locally or from CI runners with